lesterbp/basic-serverless/README.md

 # requirements
 You will only need `docker` to use or develop.
 Everything will run inside docker and all of the project files will be mounted inside it.

-# running shell
-`make shell` or `docker-compose run --rm serverless`

-This will run a shell inside a docker container and install dependencies in the container.
-It will let you do all commands that is listed below inside the container.

 # deploying to AWS
 `make deploy`